-The Shrimpy trading terminal comes with a complete set of features that allow both advanced and novice traders begin executing orders through the Shrimpy application.
+The Shrimpy Advanced Trading terminal comes with a complete set of features that allow both advanced and novice traders begin executing orders through the Shrimpy application.
 To garner a deep understanding of each of the features that are present on this trading terminal, we have put together this complete guide of content that can walk you through each feature.

 How to change trading pairs

 One of the first things you might want to know when visiting the trading page is how to change the trading pair you are evaluating.

 In Shrimpy, there is a simple drop-down that allows you to select the trading pair which you are viewing.
 This drop-down selector is in the top left corner of the trading page.
 An example of this drop-down is found below: